 Queensland man charged with possessing child abuse material

-A 21-year-old Moreton Bay region man is expected to face court today (Wednesday, 28 July 2021) charged with child abuse-related offences following a Brisbane-based Australian Federal Police operation.
+A 52-year-old Moreton Bay man is due to appear in court today charged with child exploitation offences following an Australian Federal Police (AFP) child protection investigation.

 The maximum penalty for these offences is 15 years' imprisonment.